Mars Videos & Animations

 July 27, 2017

-Animation of the proposed InSight (Interior exploration using Seismic Investigations, Geodesy and Heat Transport) Lander deploying its instruments on the surface of Mars.
+Animation of the Interior exploration using Seismic Investigations, Geodesy and Heat Transport (InSight) lander deploying its instruments on the surface of Mars.

 June 18, 2015

 Two miniature satellites will be hitching a ride to the Red Planet to get a front row seat for InSight 's landing on Mars.